databricks/terraform-provider-databricks/docs/resources/sql_endpoint.md

 * `enable_serverless_compute` - Whether this SQL endpoint is a Serverless endpoint.
 To use a Serverless SQL endpoint, you must enable Serverless SQL endpoints for the workspace.
 * `channel` block, consisting of following fields:
   * `name` - Name of the Databricks SQL release channel.
 Possible values are: `CHANNEL_NAME_PREVIEW` and `CHANNEL_NAME_CURRENT`.
 Default is `CHANNEL_NAME_CURRENT`.
+* `disable_unity` - Whether to enable Unity Catalog.
+This field is optional and is disabled by default.

 ## Attribute Reference